Brass Construction (album): Release and reception

 Due to the lengthy delay that followed recording Brass Construction, the group became sceptical of releasing the album, fearing it would now sound "stale".
 The album was ultimately released in autumn 1975, and was advertised in the music press by United Artists with the tagline "New York Funk," saying "there's nobody who can ignore the power of the Construction."
-It proved to be a surprise success, peaking at number ten on the Billboard Top LPs & Tapes chart, and spending three weeks at number one on the Billboard Top Soul Albums chart in May 1976, lasting thirteen weeks in the chart overall.
+It proved to be a surprise success, peaking at number ten on the Billboard Top LPs & Tape chart, and spending three weeks at number one on the Billboard Top Soul Albums chart in May 1976, lasting thirteen weeks in the chart overall.
 The album was not originally released in the United Kingdom, but quickly became a very popular import, to the point where James Hamilton of Record Mirror & Disc called it "possibly the biggest-selling import album of all time."
 Thus, United Artists rush-released Brass Construction in the UK on March 5, 1976, and it reached number nine on the UK Albums Chart, becoming the first disco album to make the Top 10.
 The record also peaked at number 55 on the Canadian RPM charts.
 Its chart success began before the release of any singles, although "Movin and "Changin were earmarked for single release in early 1976.
 "Movin reached number 14 on the Billboard Hot 100 and, largely due to club support, number 23 on the UK Singles Chart.
 It also reached number one on the Hot Dance Club Play chart, while "Changin reached number three.

 In their contemporary review, Blues & Soul described Brass Construction as "perfection" and "the funk album of all-time!"
 In an article on the group for the same magazine, John Abbey noted the album's success and said "it is my firm belief that they will go on to topple their stable-mates, B.T.
 Express, as the leading exponents of what we have come to term disco-music."
 Sue Byrom of Record Mirror & Disc felt that the album was "tight and fairly funky", but lamented that the tracks were similar, calling it "[s]olid disco music certainly but on this hearing not destined for much else."
 At the 19th Grammy Awards in 1976, Brass Construction was nominated for Best R&B Instrumental Performance.
 The album is certified Platinum by the Recording Industry Association of America for 1,000,000 sales and Silver by the British Phonographic Industry for monetary revenue of £100,000.
 The group hoped to tour the UK in 1976 after the college terms of all nine members finished, but ran into difficulties when making their applications for travel as Muller realised his mother did not register him as an American citizen when his family settled there from Guyana, fearing if he left the US he may not have been allowed to re-enter.
 The group did not tour the UK until promoting Brass Construction II in 1977.